-If a particular security mechanism is "fixed" (i.e.,

-Security Service Service Area Mechanism Cost Measure Data Confidentiality NC link layer 40-bit DES Processor clocks per byte [14] Message Non-Repudiation ES remote non-repudia- tion service 2n bytes per message network bandwidth, plus c clocks per byte Intrusion Detection TS experimental ID system n Mbytes per second of overall bandwidth, plus m instructions per second, plus b bytes per second storage always applied) then the overhead for the mechanism is part of the normal cost of running the task and the normal costing mechanism used by the RMS will suffice.
+If a particular security mechanism is "fixed" (i.e., always applied) then the overhead for the mechanism is part of the normal cost of running the task and the normal costing mechanism used by the RMS will suffice.
 For variant security mechanisms, however, the security overhead will vary, depending on the user's QoS request.
-For example, some task invocations will utilize little, if any, of the variant mechanism; other invocations may utilize the mechanism at an increased level; and, the scheduler may adapt security support (while maintaining any minimum system security policy requirements) in order to schedule the tasks most efficiently.
+Some task invocations will utilize little, if any, of the variant mechanism and other invocations may utilize the mechanism at an increased level.
+Also, the scheduler may adapt security support, while maintaining any minimum system security policy requirements, in order to schedule the tasks most efficiently.
 The RMS must calculate how much the use of the security mechanism will increase the cost of the task, according to the specific security "level" requested.
 For this reason, the RMS must have access to detailed information about the resource cost (as well as the task's requested QoS) for each variant security mechanism.
 Near-optimal solution selection depends on the accurate estimation of per-task, per-resource, cost of security.